Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_Code.pdf".

 It is noted that we impose the NVE condition in the simulation so that the box size is constant.
-In the water heating of our daily experiment, however, the system volume is open and an energy
+In the water heating of our daily experiment, however, the system is open and an energy
 goes out to the surrounding system.
 It is possible to have rapid heating of hot bubbling water.

 ### Figures of TIP5P-Code Simulations ###